ssande7/lammps/doc/src/compute_heat_flux_va_chunk.rst

    calculation, should provide values for all the atoms in the group this compute specifies.
-That means the other computes could use the same group as this compute, or they can just use group "all" (or any group whose atoms are superset of the atoms in this compute's group).
-Additionally, the chunk-ID compute should also include all atoms that *interact* with atoms in this compute's group through pairwise forces.
+That means the other computes could use the same group as this compute, or they can just use group "all" (or any group whose atoms are a superset of the atoms in this compute's group).
 LAMMPS does not check for this.

 In LAMMPS, chunks are collections of atoms defined by a :doc:`compute chunk/atom <compute_chunk_atom>` command, which assigns each atom